zhangqf-lab/CCI-seq/README.md

 ## Datasets
 <p align="justify" >
 Raw sequence reads and count matrices generated in this study are available at GSA (Genome Sequence Archive) with accession number <b>PRJCA034558</b>.
 All processed data supporting the key findings of this study are available at Zenodo repository (https://doi.org/10.5281/zenodo.17445811) or from the corresponding author upon reasonable request.
-The publicly available mouse small intestine Visium HD dataset can be accessed from the 10x Genomics website (https://www.10xgenomics.com/datasets/visium-hd-cytassist-gene-expression-libraries-of-mouse-intestine).
+The publicly available mouse small intestine Visium HD dataset can be accessed from the 10x Genomics website (https://www.10xgenomics.com/datasets/visium-hd-cytassist-gene-expression-libraries-of-mouse-intestine), and the spatial transcriptomics of mouse kidney are available at (Slide-seq-V2, GSE190094) and (seqFISH, https://datadryad.org/stash/dataset/doi:10.5061/dryad.bnzs7h4hj)
 </p>

 ## Requirements